 Here are fifteen quick ten-minute free book promotion ideas for you.

 1. Claim your Author Profile on Bookbub and get your books listed.
-It’s free to submit your book to be added to your profile.
+It’s free to submit your books to be added to your author profile.

 2. Publish one of your popular blog posts on Medium.
 It’s a quick and easy, copy and paste way to find new readers and extend your book promotion.

 3. Follow 100 people on Twitter.
 On average about 20 will follow you back.
 Do it regularly and you will build a solid following to help your book marketing on Twitter.